rhagarty/jitserver-intro/ol-kube-tutorial.md

 In this tutorial we will show you how easy it is to connect an Open Liberty application deployed with the Open Liberty Operator, to a JITServer service deployed with a Helm chart.

-For simplicity, the experiments will be performed in a [MicroK8s](https://microk8s.io/) single-node K8s cluster that runs in a KVM virtual machine with Ubuntu 22.04.
-As application we will use the [getting-started app](https://github.com/OpenLiberty/sample-getting-started) for which a container image can be pulled from **icr.io/appcafe/open-liberty/samples/getting-started**.

 ## Prerequisites

 * [Ubuntu](https://ubuntu.com/) -- Linux OS distribution